 “Opalescence Go is a product sold in dental offices consisting of stock trays that mold to the patient’s teeth,” says Wilcox.
 “It is less costly than custom tray bleaching.
 Crest Whitestrips are effective for many patients, but not as easy to use as the stock or custom tray techniques.”

 Since there are so many new and different products on the market, the jury is still out on most DIY whitening kits.

-Dr. Craig Carlson of 5 Star Dental Group in San Antonio, TX, does not personally recommend HiSmile to his patients.
+Dr. Craig Carlson of 5 Star Dental Group in San Antonio, does not personally recommend HiSmile to his patients.
 “Only about half of the people who use HiSmile see results.
-I expect much better than 50 percent from the teeth whitening options I offer my patients, so I generally wouldn’t recommend it.”
+I expect much better than 50% from the teeth whitening options I offer my patients, so I generally wouldn’t recommend it.”

-While some doctors think at-home whitening products are merely knocked-down versions of in-office whitening, Dr. Wilcox is one of the providers who thinks products like HiSmile do have merit.
+While some doctors think at-home whitening products are merely knocked-down versions of in-office whitening, Wilcox is one of the providers who thinks that products like HiSmile do have merit.
 “All teeth relapse color-wise over time.
-The beauty of having custom trays or home whitening alternatives is [in the ease] to touch up whenever you want.”
+The beauty of having custom trays or home whitening alternatives is [that it is easy] to do touch ups whenever you want.”